-Basra Province is an Iraqi city, is located in southern Iraq country, and on Shatt Al-Arab River, around 545 km south of the capital city (Baghdad), the province bordered by Missan to the North East, and Thi Qar to the North West, and Basra is roughly 110 km (68 mi) from the Persian Gulf.
-There are eight districts in Basra province,
+Basra is an Iraqi city, which is located in the south of Iraq, on Shatt Al-Arab River, around 545 km south of the capital city (Baghdad).
+The province of Basra is bordered by Missan to the North East, and Thi Qar to the North West, and Basra is roughly 110 km (68 mi) from the Persian Gulf.
+There are eight districts in Basra province.

 Basra had an estimated population of 2.5 million in 2012.
-Basra is also Iraq's main port, which is handled at the port of Umm Qasr.
+Basra is also Iraq's main port, which is the port of Umm Qasr.

-The Shatt-Al-Arab and Basra waterways define the eastern and western borders of Basra, respectively.
-The city is penetrated by a complex network of canals and streams, vital for irrigation and other agricultural use.
-These canals were once used to transport goods and people throughout the city, but during the last two decades, pollution and a continuous drop in water levels have made river navigation impossible in the canals.
+The Shatt-Al-Arab and Basra waterways respectively define the eastern and western borders of Basra.
+The city is penetrated by a complex network of canals and streams, which are vital for irrigation and other agricultural use.
+These canals were once used to transport goods and people throughout the city but, during the last two decades, pollution and a continuous drop in water levels have made river navigation impossible in the canals.

-Basra has a hot desert climate, like the rest of the surrounding region, though it receives slightly more precipitation than inland locations due to its location near the coast.
-During the summer months, from June to August, Basra is consistently one of the hottest cities on the planet, with temperatures regularly exceeding 50 °C in July and August.
-In winter Basra experiences mild weather with average high temperatures around 20 °C. On some winter nights, minimum temperatures are below 0 °C. High humidity - sometimes exceeding 90% - is common due to the proximity to the marshy Persian Gulf.
+Basra has a hot desert climate, like the rest of the surrounding region, though it receives slightly more precipitation than inland areas due to its location near the coast.
+During the summer months, from June to August, Basra is consistently one of the hottest cities on the planet, with temperatures regularly exceeding 50° C in July and August.
+In winter, Basra experiences mild weather with average high temperatures around 20° C. On some winter nights, minimum temperatures are below 0° C. High humidity - sometimes exceeding 90% - is common due to the proximity to the marshy Persian Gulf.

-Basra has the five largest oilfields (South and north of the Rumaila oilfields, Zubair oilfield, West Qurna-1 &2 and Majnoon oilfield).
-And many foreign companies have been worked in these oilfields.
+Basra contains the five largest oilfields of the country (South and North of the Rumaila oilfields, Zubair oilfield, West Qurna - 1 & 2, and Majnoon oilfield).
+Many foreign companies have been working in these oilfields.
 In April 2017, the Iraqi Parliament recognized Basra as Iraq's economic capital.